Netflix, Inc.: Expansion into international productions (2017–2020)

-Expansion into gaming, end of DVDs (2021–present)
+Expansion into gaming, end of DVDs, etc. (2021–2025)

 In March 2021, Netflix earned the most Academy Award nominations of any studio, with 36.
 Netflix won seven Academy Awards, which was the most by any studio.
 Later that year, Netflix also won more Emmys than any other network or studio with 44 wins, tying the record for most Emmys won in a single year set by CBS in 1974.
 On April 8, 2021, Sony Pictures Entertainment announced an agreement for Netflix to hold the U.S. pay television window rights to its releases beginning in 2022, replacing Starz and expanding upon an existing agreement with Sony Pictures Animation.
 The agreement also includes a first-look deal for any future direct-to-streaming films being produced by Sony Pictures, with Netflix required to commit to a minimum number of them.
 On April 27, 2021, Netflix announced that it was opening its first Canadian headquarters in Toronto.
 The company also announced that it would open an office in Sweden as well as Rome and Istanbul to increase its original content in those regions.

 In early-June, Netflix hosted a first-ever week-long virtual event called "Geeked Week", where it shared exclusive news, new trailers, cast appearances and more about upcoming genre titles like The Witcher, The Cuphead Show!, and The Sandman.

 In July 2021, Netflix hired Mike Verdu, a former executive from Electronic Arts and Facebook, as vice president of game development, along with plans to add video games by 2022.
 Netflix announced plans to release mobile games which would be included in subscribers' plans to the service.
 Trial offerings were first launched for Netflix users in Poland in August 2021, offering premium mobile games based on Stranger Things including Stranger Things 3: The Game, for free to subscribers through the Netflix mobile app.

-Also in September, the company announced The Queen's Ball: A Bridgerton Experience, launching in 2022 in Los Angeles, Chicago, Montreal, and Washington, D.C..
+Also in September, the company announced The Queen's Ball: A Bridgerton Experience, launching in 2022 in Los Angeles, Chicago, Montreal, and Washington, D.C.

 On September 20, 2021, Netflix signed a long-term lease with Aviva Investors to operate and expand the Longcross Studios in Surrey, UK.
 On September 21, 2021, Netflix announced that it would acquire the Roald Dahl Story Company, which manages the rights to Roald Dahl's stories and characters, for an undisclosed price and would operate it as an independent company.
 The company acquired Night School Studio, an independent video game developer, on September 28, 2021.
 Netflix officially launched mobile games on November 2, 2021, for Android users around the world.
 Through the app, subscribers had free access to five games, including two previously made Stranger Things titles.
 Netflix intends to add more games to this service over time.
 On November 9, the collection launched for iOS.
 Some games in the collection require an active internet connection to play, while others will be available offline.
 Netflix Kids' accounts will not have games available.